mingdeyu/DGP/README.md

 ```

 * Install `dgpsi`:
-    - for Apple Silicon users, you could gain speed-up by switching to Apple's Accelerate framework by running:
+    - for Apple Silicon users, you could gain speed-up by switching to Apple's Accelerate framework:

     ```bash
     conda install dgpsi "libblas=*=*accelerate"
     ```

-    - for Intel users, you could gain speed-up by switching to MKL by running:
+    - for Intel users, you could gain speed-up by switching to MKL:

     ```bash
     conda install dgpsi "libblas=*=*mkl"